 Karen immigrated to Columbia from Cambodia in 1980.
-She worked for Campus Dining at the University of Missouri until 1992, and then took a factory job until she and her husband, Ot, opened their market, where she sells a variety of the family’s produce, household goods and Southeast Asian foods.
+She worked for Campus Dining at the University of Missouri until 1992, and then took a factory job where she is currently employed full time while her husband, Ot, has now retired.
+During their free time, they focus on the garden as a hobby.

-The family’s Southeast Asian roots influence what they grow in the garden.
-Her market tent draws customers from the local area, but also folks from Africa, Burma, Vietnam, and India, looking for ingredients grown in their homeland.
+The family’s Southeast Asian roots influence what they grow in the garden along with traditional Western vegetables and herbs.
+Her stall draws customers from the local area, but also folks from Africa, Burma, Vietnam, and India, looking for ingredients grown in their homeland.
 “We all love the diversity of Columbia, and the ability to complement our produce with other vendors’ and farmers’ products,” she said.

-Among the array of produce she sells are rosemary, thyme, basil, cilantro, tomatoes, zucchini, lemongrass, kaffir lime leaves, daikon radish, Thai chilies, garlic, and baby bok choy — her favorite vegetable.
+Among the array of produce she sells are rosemary, thyme, basil, cilantro, tomatoes, zucchini, lemongrass, kaffir lime leaves, daikon radish, Thai chilies, garlic, mustard greens, yu choy, cucumbers, squash, and baby bok choy — her favorite vegetable.
 She likes to sauté bok choy in oyster sauce, with a little garlic and pepper and serves it with rice.
 “I eat a lot of vegetables in the summer,” she said, and “not much meat.
 I like to eat what I grow.
-We love to provide fresh fruits and vegetables to the community, and are happy when they choose to eat healthy from the Columbia Farmers Market.”
+We love to provide fresh fruits and vegetables to the community and are happy when they choose to eat healthy from Columbia Farmers Market.”